lFirsl/cloudsim-experimental/README.md

 ### CloudSim-Experimental

 This is a **Proof of Concept Prototype** repository, currently in transition to a more mature and thought out implementation.
+This repository and project is part of an MSci Project spanning the 2024-2025 academic year.

 The goal is to create an extension to CloudSim that allows it to be used as a testing harness for Kubernetes Schedulers.